a man looking at a tv screen full of movie streaming options

 The End of Medicine (2022)

-BAFTA-winning director Alex Lockwood’s newest documentary, The End of Medicine, highlights how using animals increases the likelihood of existential health threats such as zoonotic disease, chronic disease, and antimicrobial resistance.
+BAFTA-winning director Alex Lockwood’s documentary, The End of Medicine, highlights how using animals—sensitive individuals who feel pain and fear—increases the likelihood of existential health threats such as zoonotic disease, chronic disease, and antimicrobial resistance.
 Because shooting began before the COVID-19 pandemic, the film offers a unique look at how zoonotic diseases start and rapidly spread, in addition to being a warning that future pandemics will result from using and eating animals.
 Dr. Alice Brough and other experts on agriculture, politics, and medicine discuss how the end of animal agriculture is necessary to stop the development of new antibiotic-resistant diseases.
-Actors and animal activists Joaquin Phoenix and Rooney Mara served as executive producers on the film.
+Actors and animal advocates Joaquin Phoenix and Rooney Mara served as executive producers on the film.

 To learn more, listen to The PETA Podcast episode featuring special guest Dr. Alice Brough.